anujdashore/Warehouse-Inventory-Tracker_JIT/README.md

 ## How to Run
 1. Save all Java files in one folder (example: src).
 2. Open Command Prompt or Terminal in that folder.
-3. Type: javac *.java java Main
+3. Compile all Java files: javac src/*.java
+4. Run the main program: java -cp src Main
-4. You will see all product actions and alerts in the output.
+5. You will see all product actions and alerts printed in the output.

 ---